“I’m not in the business of making people skinny, I am in the business of making people strong.” – Brittany Shaddle

 There’s a lot of talk flying around today from politicians and others (like me) about “gratitude” and “service.”
 Talk is cheap.
 “Thank you for your service” is cheap.
 It’s so cheap that perhaps we should shut up until we are willing to do more, willing to do something that corresponds to the service given.

 What we were given was priceless – real years of real lives.
 Let’s push our elected officials to do more for the men and women who have served this country – to skip the cheap chat and instead, actually take care of those who have given years, and in too many cases, health and sanity to serving us.
-None should have to wait years for approval to see a doctor, or to get therapy.
-None should be without a safe home.
-None should be hungry.
+Let’s be willing to pay the taxes to get decent care for the veterans who have given so much to us.
+Not one of them should have to wait years for approval to see a doctor, or to get therapy.
+Not one should be without a safe home.
+Not one should be hungry.
 And yet far too many are.

 הכרת הטוב, Hakarat Hatov, means “recognizing the good.”
 It’s the Hebrew phrase we use to convey the concept of gratitude.
 Our tradition encourages us to appreciate every bit of good is in our lives, no matter how many legitimate complaints we may have.